 If the coffee scene in Paris is as robust as it is today, it's thanks in large part to Thomas Lehoux, one of the city's star baristas and co-owner of Ten Belles, just off the Canal Saint-Martin.
-He collaborated with two English women, Anna Trattles and Alice Quillet from Le Bal Café, to open this intimate espresso bar in the fall of 2012 and success was immediate.
-Lehoux and his team turn out some of the finest, if time-consuming, drip coffees in the city, while Trattles and Quillet serve up a small menu of comforting fare—soups, sandwiches and salads—that rotate daily.
-The Anglo-inspired desserts—cakes, scones, peanut-butter brownies and raspberry crumb bars—go down beautifully with a host of coffee drinks.
+He collaborated with two Englishwomen, Anna Trattles and Alice Quillet from Le Bal Café, to open this intimate espresso bar in the fall of 2012, and success was immediate.
+Lehoux and his team turn out some of the finest, if time-consuming, drip coffees in the city, while Trattles and Quillet serve up a small menu of comforting fare—soups, sandwiches, and salads—that rotates daily.
+The Anglo-inspired desserts—cakes, scones, peanut-butter brownies, and raspberry crumb bars—go down beautifully with a host of coffee drinks.
 Escape the crowds on the mezzanine, where there are usually seats available, along with a view of the bar from above.
-But if the weather permits, grab one of their stools and take your coffee outside, or opt for a takeaway cup and enjoy it alongside the canal..
+But if the weather permits, grab one of the stools and take your coffee outside, or opt for a takeaway cup and enjoy it alongside the canal.

 By Lindsey Tramuta, AFAR Contributor

 Have you been here?
 Share a tip or a photo with fellow travelers.

 10 Rue de la Grange aux Belles, 75010 Paris, France

 +33 1 42 40 90 78

 Sat, Sun 9am - 6pm